 Filing bankruptcy can bring a fresh start, relief from debt and debt collectors and peace of mind.
-Since 2005, changes in federal law have made it more complicated and time consuming to determine if someone is eligible to file a chapter 7 or chapter 13 and what the monthly payment in a chapter 13 is.
+Since 2005, changes in federal law have made it more complicated and time consuming to determine if someone is eligible to file under chapter 7 or chapter 13 of the bankruptcy law.
 Common problems that will prevent a person from successfully filing for bankruptcy and receiving a discharge include previous bankruptcies, income and assets and failure to complete required counseling.

-Individuals are eligible for both Chapter 7 and Chapter 13 bankruptcy as long as they reside in the United States and meet the residency duration requirements for filing in their particular jurisdiction.
-If you are a stockbroker or commodity trader, you are not eligible for Chapter 13 bankruptcy, although you are eligible for Chapter 7 bankruptcy.
-For small businesses and other entities, consult a qualified bankruptcy attorney in St. Louis to determine your eligibility for bankruptcy.
+Most individuals are eligible to file for both Chapter 7 and Chapter 13 bankruptcy as long as they reside in the United States and meet the residency duration requirements for filing in their particular jurisdiction.
+A stockbroker or commodity trader, is not eligible to file for Chapter 13 bankruptcy, but is eligible to file for Chapter 7 bankruptcy.
+Small businesses and other entities, should consult a qualified bankruptcy attorney to determine eligibility for bankruptcy.

 Previous Bankruptcy Filings

-Previous bankruptcy filings can affect your ability to obtain a discharge of your current debts.
-If you have filed for bankruptcy within the previous six years, the type of bankruptcy you can file may be restricted to Chapter 13.
-If you had a bankruptcy petition dismissed and the court barred you from re-filing for 180 days, you would first have to file a motion to waive the bar in order to re-file a bankruptcy case.
-This motion can be either file in you old case if that is still open or it can be filed together with the petition of your new case.
-The motion to waive the bar, should state detailed reasons that lead to the dismissal of the first bankruptcy case and why it is more likely that a new bankruptcy case will not be dismissed.
+Previous bankruptcy filings can affect an individual’s ability to obtain a discharge of current debts.
+An individual who has filed for bankruptcy within the previous six years, may be restricted to filing under Chapter 13.
+If a bankruptcy petition previously was dismissed and resulted in the court barring the petitioner from re-filing for 180 days, the court requires the filing of a motion to waive the bar in order to re-file a bankruptcy case.
+This motion can be either filed as part of the previous case, or it can be filed with a new petition for bankruptcy.
+The motion to waive the bar should state the detailed reasons that lead to the dismissal of the first bankruptcy case and why it is more likely that a new bankruptcy case will not be dismissed.

 Amount of Debt, Income and Assets

-Deciding what type of bankruptcy is right for your situation also depends on how much debt, income and assets you have because eligibility is partially determined by these numbers.
-To be eligible to file Chapter 7 bankruptcy, your disposable income, this is the amount you have left over each month after paying all of your expenses, cannot be high enough to pay a meaningful amount to creditors.
-In contrast, debtors seeking to file Chapter 13 bankruptcy must have sufficient income to pay their reasonable monthly living expenses with some money left over for bankruptcy plan payments.
-The monthly minimum chapter 13 plan payment in the St. Louis area is $75 per month.
-There are limits on the amount of debt that can be discharged under Chapter 13.
-These debt limits are being adjusted every three years.
-The last adjustment was made in April 1, 2010.
-The next adjustment will be in April 2013.
+Whether it is best to file under chapter 7 or chapter 13 of the bankruptcy law depends on an individual’s debt, income and assets, because eligibility is partially determined by these numbers.
+To be eligible to file under chapter 7, disposable income, or the amount left over each month after payment of all expenses, cannot be enough to pay a meaningful amount to creditors.
+In contrast, debtors seeking to file under chapter 13 must have sufficient income to pay their reasonable monthly living expenses with some money left over for bankruptcy plan payments.
+The plan payment is distributed among the debtor’s creditors.
+The minimum monthly chapter 13 plan payment in the St. Louis area is $75 per month.
+There are limits on the amount of debt that can be discharged under chapter 13.
+These debt limits are adjusted every three years.
+The last adjustment was made on April 1, 2010.
+The next adjustment will be made in April 2013.
 Currently, the debt limit for secured debt is $1,081,400 and for unsecured debt $360,475.
-There are no limits on the amount of debt that can be discharged under Chapter 7.
+There are no limits on the amount of debt that can be discharged under chapter 7.

-There are three tests to check for Chapter 7 eligibility: the means test, the asset test, and the totality of circumstances test.
-Your attorney will work with you to be sure you meet all tests prior to filing.
-The specific numbers that will apply vary depending upon the allowable expenses and exemptions in your state.
+There are three tests to determine chapter 7 eligibility: the means test, the asset test, and the totality of circumstances test.
+All means tests must be met prior to filing.
+The specific numbers that will apply vary depending upon the allowable expenses and exemptions in the state of filing.
 For example, a couple receives pension and social security income.
 The social security income is not included in the means test, and the couple passes the means test.
-But the social security is included in the schedule I and with a lot of disposable income in schedule I and J, looking at the totality of circumstances, the US Trustee’s office might determine that the couple has sufficient disposable income to pay a meaningful amount in a chapter 13 to their creditors.
-Another example: even though a debtor has only very little income and passes both the means test and the totality of circumstances test, he might own land outright without any loans on it that has a high market value.
-He still would be eligible to file a chapter 7 but the value of the land would be un-exempt equity the chapter 7 trustee would like to liquidate to pay to creditors.
-In this case a chapter 13 case might be a better option.
+However, the social security income is included in the totality of circumstances test, and the US Bankruptcy Trustee’s office might determine that the couple has sufficient disposable income to pay a meaningful amount to their creditors in a chapter 13 bankruptcy case .
+In another example, even though a debtor has very little income and passes both the means test and the totality of circumstances test, he might own land outright that has a high market value and no liens.
+He still would be eligible to file under chapter 7, but the bankruptcy trustee would require the debtor to liquidate the property and pay the sale amount to creditors.
+In this case filing under chapter 13 of the bankruptcy law might be a better option.